-Young Activist Pushes To Lower Voting Age To 16 As 'The Next Logical Step' For Gen Z
+Young Activist Pushes To Lower Voting Age To 16 As 'The Logical Next Step' For Gen Z

 Okeke is working to increase the number of eligible voters in the country's most diverse generation and amplify their voices on decisions that will affect their future.

-Currently, young adults gain the right to vote at 18, the same time they're undergoing significant life transitions, says Okeke, a youth organizer with the nonprofit Power California and a student at the University of Chicago.
-He says young, newly enfranchised voters often postpone navigating the voting process to focus on employment, higher education and settling into new cities.
+Currently, young adults gain the right to vote at 18, the same time they're undergoing significant life transitions, said Okeke, a youth organizer with the nonprofit Power California and a student at the University of Chicago.
+He said young, newly enfranchised voters often postpone navigating the voting process to focus on employment, higher education and settling into new cities.

-"If this wasn't work that I was doing for years, I probably wouldn't know the process of getting an absentee ballot to vote in a California election while I go to college in Chicago," Okeke, who is originally from Los Angeles, tells NPR's Ailsa Chang on All Things Considered.
+"If this wasn't work that I was doing for years, I probably wouldn't know the process of getting an absentee ballot to vote in a California election while I go to college in Chicago," Okeke, who is originally from Los Angeles, told NPR's Ailsa Chang on All Things Considered.

-Okeke says 16-year-olds, in particular, are poised to translate their civic education into civic engagement.
-The U.S. history that students typically learn at that age, combined with the power to vote at the same time, he says, would create "lifelong, habitual voters."
+Okeke said 16-year-olds, in particular, are poised to translate their civic education into civic engagement.
+The U.S. history that students typically learn at that age, combined with the power to vote at the same time, he said, would create "lifelong, habitual voters."

 For decades, young people between 18 and 29 have voted in the lowest numbers of any age group.

-During the 2018 midterm elections, however, the percentage of 18 to 29-year-old voters jumped to a historic high compared to previous midterms.
+During the 2018 midterm elections, however, the percentage of 18- to 29-year-old voters jumped to a historic high compared with previous midterms.
 Many in Generation Z, who were born in 1997 or later, were newly motivated by recent mass shootings to vote in an effort to reform gun policies.

-Over the past few months, Gen Z activists have been a driving force in causes like climate change, the Black Lives Matter movement and LGBTQ rights.
-A new poll from Power California shows that 18 to 29-year-old voters in the state put "stopping police brutality against Black Americans" as their most important political issue.
-That came out ahead of the need for coronavirus aid, even though more than one-third of those surveyed say they are struggling to pay rent or buy basic needs.
+Over the past few months, Gen Z activists have been a driving force in causes such as climate change, the Black Lives Matter movement and LGBTQ rights.
+A new poll from Power California shows that 18- to 29-year-old voters in the state put "stopping police brutality against Black Americans" as their most important political issue.
+That came out ahead of the need for coronavirus aid, even though more than one-third of those surveyed said they are struggling to pay rent or buy basic needs.

 If the voting age were lowered, it wouldn't be the first time.
 The voting age was 21 before the 26th Amendment was ratified in 1971.
 At the time, young people argued that if they could be drafted to fight America's wars at 18, their voices should also count in elections.